adamdb/vman/README.md

 Vman
 =====

-A bash script for managing multiple Vim configurations.
+A Bash script for managing multiple Vim configurations.